Applying for a school place

 School admissions criteria

-Before you send your child's application to a school, you should read the school's admissions criteria.
+Before you send your child's application via the online portal, you should read the school's admissions criteria.
 If a school gets more applications than their available places, the Board of Governors will apply their published admissions criteria to decide which children get offered places.

 Applying for a pre-school place